is finally available in print form from

 Introduction: Why I put together this book

-Conflict Resolution: May be tough; sometimes it makes sense to seek a third party.
+Conflict Resolution may be tough; someone must yield; sometimes it makes sense to seek a third party.

-Massage can be an integral part of your closeness; here’s the How To
+Massage reduces stress; it can be an integral part of your closeness; here’s the How To in enough detail for you to use.

-Pleasuring: What you do for and to each other; includes specific suggestions
+Pleasuring: What you do for and to each other; includes specific non-sexual and sexual suggestions

-Sexual delights: If you’re not serious, pass up this chapter; it's highly specific.
+Sexual delights: You can re-ignite a dormant love life or enhance an active love life.
+If you’re not serious, pass up this chapter; it's highly specific.

 Exercise, Warm Ups: Suggestions for a complete regimen

-Diet: You are indeed what you eat: emphasis on heart and blood pressure concerns.
+Diet and foods with emphasis on heart and blood pressure concerns.
+Facts are facts!

-Autobiography: Background for why I have responded as I have.
+Autobiography: My story and background for why I have responded as I have.

 Excerpts from the